valkey-io/valkey-doc/docs/management/replication.md

 There are also a few parameters for tuning the replication backlog taken in memory by the master to perform the partial resynchronization.
-See the example `redis.conf` shipped with the Redis distribution for more information.
+See the example `valkey.conf` shipped with the Valkey distribution for more information.

 Diskless replication can be enabled using the `repl-diskless-sync` configuration parameter.
 The delay to start the transfer to wait for more replicas to arrive after the first one is controlled by the `repl-diskless-sync-delay` parameter.
-Please refer to the example `redis.conf` file in the Redis distribution for more details.
+Please refer to the example `valkey.conf` file in the Valkey distribution for more details.

 ## Read-only replica

-Since Redis 2.6, replicas support a read-only mode that is enabled by default.
+Since Valkey 2.6, replicas support a read-only mode that is enabled by default.
-This behavior is controlled by the `replica-read-only` option in the redis.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.
+This behavior is controlled by the `replica-read-only` option in the valkey.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.

 Read-only replicas will reject all write commands, so that it is not possible to write to a replica because of a mistake.
 This does not mean that the feature is intended to expose a replica instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
-The [Security](/topics/security) page describes how to secure a Redis instance.
+The [Security](/topics/security) page describes how to secure a Valkey instance.

 You may wonder why it is possible to revert the read-only setting and have replica instances that can be targeted by write operations.
 The answer is that writable replicas exist only for historical reasons.
 Using writable replicas can result in inconsistency between the master and the replica, so it is not recommended to use writable replicas.
 To understand in which situations this can be a problem, we need to understand how replication works.
-Changes on the master is replicated by propagating regular Redis commands to the replica.
+Changes on the master is replicated by propagating regular Valkey commands to the replica.
 When a key expires on the master, this is propagated as a DEL command.
 If a key which exists on the master but is deleted, expired or has a different type on the replica compared to the master will react differently to commands like DEL, INCR or RPOP propagated from the master than intended.
 The propagated command may fail on the replica or result in a different outcome.